|

 His First Big Dramatic Singing Role," Elvis Presley appeared in Jailhouse

-Rock at the Michigan.
-Other big hits at
+Rock at the Michigan in Ann Arbor.
+Other

 Mad Ball (Jack Lemmon, Ernie Kovacs) and a remake of My